 r = 0.645497224369

 Notice that the script shows 6 different ways of calculating the area of the triangle, using different formulas discussed in the book.
-As an experiment, let's see how the six area formulas compare when using sides with lengths 40, 60, and 99.9999999997:
+As an experiment, see how the six area formulas compare when using sides with lengths 40, 60, and 99.9999999997:

 solvetriangle.tcl 40 60 99.9999999997